mongodb-industry-solutions/leafy-bank-capitalmarkets-mcp/README.md

 MongoDB has announced the [MongoDB MCP Server](https://www.mongodb.com/company/blog/announcing-mongodb-mcp-server), which enables developer tools with MCP clients to interact directly with MongoDB databases.
 This server handles a range of administrative tasks, such as managing cluster resources, as well as data-related operations like querying and indexing.

+This demo uses the official [mongodb-mcp-server](https://github.com/mongodb-js/mongodb-mcp-server) npm package, which provides the MCP protocol implementation for MongoDB.

 ![MongoDB MCP Server Overview](architecture/mcp-general-idea-diagram.png)

 The MongoDB MCP Server enables integration with popular development tools: